remko/waforth/README.md

 [![Build](https://github.com/remko/waforth/actions/workflows/build.yml/badge.svg)](https://github.com/remko/waforth/actions/workflows/build.yml)

-WAForth is a small bootstrapping Forth interpreter and dynamic compiler for [WebAssembly](https://webassembly.org).
+WAForth is a small but complete bootstrapping Forth interpreter and dynamic compiler for [WebAssembly](https://webassembly.org).
 You can see it in action [in an interactive Forth console](https://mko.re/waforth/), and in [a Logo-like Turtle graphics language](https://mko.re/thurtle/).